Aakashadawle1/Linux/Linux.md

 |2004          |Ubuntu and CentOs        |
 |2006          |Oracle                   |

-Author of MINIX and Linus details - (http://www.linfo.org/linuxobsolete.html)
+Author of MINIX and Linus information in detail Link - (http://www.linfo.org/linuxobsolete.html)

-There are so many flavors of Linux
+There are so many flavors of Linux and which is use for perticular purpose

  1. Red Hat -
 Red Hat started out as the "little Linux".
 Its Red Hat Enterprise Linux (RHEL) is maintain and support.
+It is start up for black screen lovers.

- 1. SUSE -
+ 2. SUSE -
 The Micro Focus-owned (but independently operated) SUSE Linux Enterprise Server (SLES) is stable, easy to maintain and offers 24x7 support.
+It is similar to windows 7 interface.

  3. CentOS -
 CentOS will remain free, with support provided by the community-led CentOS project rather than through Red Hat.
+It is suited for beginners beacuse of eassy to use.
+It is good to learn Linux administration.

  4. Debian -
 If you're confused by Debian's inclusion here, don't be.
 Debian doesn't have a commercial support but you can connect with Debian-savvy consultants around the world via their Consultants page.
+Arch provides more expedient support for building custom, installable packages from outside sources, with a ports-like package build system.
+Debian does not offer a ports system, relying instead on its large binary repositories.
+It has a more vehement stance on free software but still includes non-free software in its non-free repos.
+Arch is more lenient, and therefore inclusive, concerning non-free packages as defined by GNU.
+It runs on almost all PCs, including older machins.

  5. Slackware -
 While not generally associated with commercial distributions, Slackware Linux Slackware maintains relationships with several companies that provide fee-based support.
 Support provided company name are Adjuvo Consulting Ltd, Multi-User Solutions, RedAccess Corporation etc.

-Diffrance flavors of Linux

  Ubuntu -
 It is reletevly late arrival and it's based on Debion with included with well known software like firefox, office.
 It is use a complex repository as a apt and allows redistribution of binary packages via Personal Package Archives.

- Debian -
- Arch provides more expedient support for building custom, installable packages from outside sources, with a ports-like package build system.
-Debian does not offer a ports system, relying instead on its large binary repositories.
- Debian has a more vehement stance on free software but still includes non-free software in its non-free repos.
-Arch is more lenient, and therefore inclusive, concerning non-free packages as defined by GNU.
+Also it includes Live CD, regular releases, applications installed by default, and fast downloads of other software packages.
+Professional technical support is available.

  Slackware -
 Slackware uses BSD-style init scripts, whereas Arch uses systemd.